edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 Security metrics may be more difficult to ascertain as they are cross service metrics.
 They may have to be dealt with per service.
 Also, true threat detection based on metrics may be a feature best provided by 3rd party based on particular threats and security profile needs.

-- Number of logins and login failures per service and within a given time
+- Number of API requests denied due to wrong access token (Kong) per service and within a given time
 - Number of secrets accessed per service name
 - Count of any accesses and failures to the data persistence layer
 - Count of service start and restart attempts